Use Of Funds

 The Macarthur region is very lucky to have access to world class cancer treatment facilities staffed by talented and caring health professions.
-In just fourteen years, the 24 Hour Fight Against Cancer Macarthur has raised more than $4.3 million to support the work of our local centres.
+In just fourteen years, the 24 Hour Fight Against Cancer Macarthur has raised more than $4.6 million in 16 years to support the work of our local centres.

 Here are just a few recent examples of the tangible benefits that your fundraising is providing: